Open-CMSIS-Pack/misc/README.md

 # misc
 Miscellaneous space for experiments, undecided, new stuff

+## !!!
+This repository is no longer used and archived !!!

 This space is experimental and not intended for wider use but investigation and spiking.
 Once an idea settles it will be transferred to an existing repository or migrated to a dedicated repository.